spkdroid/Fulcrum/README.md

 This is a simple two page application that built on top of Google Map address API.

+The first page of the application would prompt you to search your address.
+The second page would prompt you to search for a insurance carrier.

 The following set of libraries are used in this project

 - [x] RxJava